mbaze/bzpack/README.md

 #### Thanks

-I have used valuable input from multiple people, including Aleksey "introspec" Pichugin, Slavomir "Busy" Labsky and Pavel "Zilog" Cimbal.
+I have used valuable input from Aleksey "introspec" Pichugin, Slavomir "Busy" Labsky and Pavel "Zilog" Cimbal.
 Let me also take the opportunity to recognize the work of Einar Saukas.